cjarno/CurriculumVitaeAPI/README.md

-# CurriculumnVitaeAPI
+# CurriculumVitaeAPI

 #### API URL: `curriculumnvitae-1-c2718671.deta.app`

 ### Description

-Codebase for the API representing my curriculumn vitae.
+Codebase for the API representing my curriculum vitae.
 The API is written in Python utilising FastAPI for efficient API development, and Pydantic is for the data modeling and validation.